XavierDom/alx-zero_day/0x03-git/README.md

-This is the second readme file for the second directory
+This is the second readme file for the second directory only